vynkyt/data-labeller/README.md

 An AI-assisted media annotation pipeline for images, videos, and audio datasets.
 Built with Python/FastAPI, Turso (libSQL), Gemini, and vanilla HTML/Tailwind CSS.

 ---

 # How It Works

 Data Labeller is a four-stage pipeline for annotating media datasets:

-1. **Admin** — Create jobs by uploading media URLs and defining category lists
+1. **Admin**: Create jobs by uploading media URLs and defining category lists
-2. **Labeller** — Annotate media tasks with category labels and free-text descriptions
+2. **Labeller**: Annotate media tasks with category labels and free-text descriptions
-3. **AI QC** — Automated quality control using Gemini to sample and verify labels
+3. **AI QC**: Automated quality control using Gemini to sample and verify labels.
+Gemini reviews a sample of labels per job.
+Small jobs (<10 tasks): one random task per labeller.
+Large jobs: ~10% dice-rolled.
+Failing a single task flags the entire labeller's work in that job.
-4. **Human QC** — Review flagged labels, approve correct ones or send back for relabelling
+4. **Human QC**: Review flagged labels, approve correct ones or send back for relabelling by setting task status back to "open".

-Tasks flow through each stage automatically.
-If a labeller's labels are flagged by AI QC, a human reviewer decides whether to approve or send the task back for relabelling — with a round counter tracking how many times a task has bounced back.

 ---

 # Development Process

 ## Foundation

-Started with a single `labeller.html` page and a FastAPI backend.
-The original goal was simple: let someone enter their name, get a media task, label it, and submit.
-From there it snowballed into a full pipeline with admin job creation, automated AI quality control, and a human QC review stage.

-## Architecture

-The whole thing is intentionally over-engineered for what it does:

-- **Frontend**: Four standalone HTML files (`index.html`, `admin.html`, `labeller.html`, `qc.html`) — no build system, no framework, no bundler.
-Just Tailwind via CDN and vanilla JS.
-- **Backend**: Single Python file (`main.py`) with FastAPI.
-One file does everything — endpoints, scheduler, AI QC, database migrations.
-- **Database**: Turso (libSQL) — serverless SQLite.
-Handles tasks, jobs, labels, QC status, and per-task AI QC tracking.
-- **AI QC**: Gemini reviews a sample of labels per job.
-Small jobs (<10 tasks): one random task per labeller.
-Large jobs: ~10% dice-rolled.
-Failing a single task flags the entire labeller's work in that job.

-## Key Design Decisions

-1. **Per-task AI QC tracking**: Each task has its own `ai_qc_status` (pass/fail/null) so relabelled tasks get re-reviewed without redundantly checking ones that already passed.
-2. **Staleness reset**: Tasks stuck in "labelling" for >30 minutes get reset to "open" so they don't disappear if a labeller closes their browser.
-3. **Session persistence**: Labeller name stored in localStorage so refreshing doesn't lose your in-progress task.
-4. **QC round tracking**: `qc_round` counter on each task tracks how many times it's been sent back for relabelling.

 ## Miscellaneous Challenges

+   for human qc, idk if i want qc to relabel if the labels dont match, or send the tasks back to labellers. im leaning more towards sending taks back to labellers, but then i dont know what to set the status to. i contemplated having qc-checking and qc-checked, but then that would mean the task ending point is no longer "labelled", and there would be no sure way to determine which tasks are truly ready.

+   I decided to keep "labelled" as the ending point and to add a new column "qc_round", which counts the number of times a task has gone through human QC.

+   if its set back to "open", it goes through the pipeline again but theres a guardrail on ai reviewing the same jobs, meaning these tasks may never get reviewed.

+   So I decided on per-task AI QC checking by setting three statuses for AI QC, *null*/*pass*/*fail*, and tasks that go through the pipeline again after human QC has AI QC reset to *null*.

 ---
 # Tech Stack

 - Python / FastAPI